 What do DevOps and DevSecOps have in common?

 A culture of collaboration is central to DevOps and DevSecOps in order to help achieve development goals like rapid iteration and deployment that doesn’t jeopardize the safety and security of an app environment.
-Both of these methods involve the convergence of multiple teams that were previously siloed (development and IT operations or development, IT operations, and security) in order to increase visibility across the application’s lifecycle – from planning to monitoring.
+Both of these methods involve the convergence of multiple teams that were previously siloed (development and IT operations or development, IT operations, and security) in order to increase visibility across the application’s lifecycle – from planning to application performance monitoring.

 DevOps and DevSecOps both have the potential to utilize AI to automate steps in the app development process.
-For DevOps, this is done through auto-completed code and bug-detection, among other tools.
+For DevOps, this is done through auto-completed code and anomaly detection, among other tools.
 In the case of DevSecOps, automated and continuous security checks and anomaly detection can help proactively identify high-risk vulnerabilities and security threats, even within complex and highly distributed environments.
 This is of particular importance as applications run on distributed, multi-cloud infrastructures and the IT perimeter continues to expand.

 Data monitoring for the purpose of learning and adapting plays an important role in DevOps as well as DevSecOps.
 Continually capturing and analyzing application data to drive improvements is a key factor in both of these methods.
 Having access to real-time data is an essential part of optimizing the application’s performance, minimizing the app’s attack surface, and improving the organization’s security posture overall.